Hurricane Ida strengthens, Louisiana braces for severe blow

 “That said, if we see 10 to 20 inches of rain over an abbreviated period of time, we will see flooding,” he said.

-In Washington, President Joe Biden called Ida “very dangerous” and urged Americans “to pay attention and be prepared.”
-He spoke Saturday at the start of a virtual briefing with Federal Emergency Management Agency administrator Deanne Criswell on storm preparation.
+In Washington, President Joe Biden on Saturday called Ida “very dangerous” and urged Americans “to pay attention and be prepared.”

 Lines at gas pumps and car rental agencies grew long as residents and tourists alike prepared to leave Saturday.